tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/multi_head_attention/MultiHeadAttentionConv.md

 the transformation.
 This is mathematically equivalent but can be faster or slower to compute, depending on the platform and the dataset.
 IMPORTANT: Toggling this option breaks checkpoint compatibility.
-IMPORTANT: Setting this option requires TensorFlow 2.10 or greater, because it uses `tf.keras.layers.EinsumDense`.
 </td>
 </tr>
 </table>